 Be sure your people have up-to-date computers and software.
 Computer hardware today, e.g. printers and the computers themselves have come down incredibly in price and there is no excuse for your people not to have current equipment.
 In addition, a very important tool now is to do everything you can to get the fastest high-speed internet access for your communications people.
 There are incredible resources available on the web: training, free templates, clip art, articles, etc., but to use them adequately and without wasting work time, you need good access and this can vary tremendously with the service providers in your area.

 Computer equipment has dropped tremendously in price and now might be a good time to replace older machines.
 For church communications work, be certain your computers have enough RAM and a computer that is configured to handle the graphics needs, especially if you are doing video.
 Do some research online on the specific needs of the communications you create, but be careful to properly equip your people.
 No matter how skilled someone might be with a camera, if you don't have the right software and powerful enough hardware to edit it well, it won't serve your church or have the impact it could.

 If you need to raise special funds to make these things possible, please do it.
 Communications is a vital ministry of your church and your people need proper tools to do their jobs well.

 It seems in most churches that the only time the person who does communications is publicly acknowledged is when they make a typo or leave out a ministry announcement that makes someone really mad.
 They know their name then, they make everyone aware of it

 Don’t let that happen in your church.
 Award your communications people and publicly acknowledge them.
 Honor and thank them in front of the church.
 Know them well enough to know what kind of monetary reward would be right for them.
-For some it might be a gift certificate to Starbucks, to someone else a Christian book store gift.
+For some, it might be a gift certificate to Starbucks, or to someone else a Christian bookstore gift.